 What They Do:

-Quants use mathematical models to identify trading opportunities, analyze financial risk, and develop pricing tools for securities.
-Many work at hedge funds, investment banks, and fintech companies.
+Quants apply mathematical models in order to detect trading opportunities, examine financial risk, and construct pricing tools for securities.
+Most of them work for hedge funds, investment banks, and fintech firms.

 How to Get There: